rkprojects/openlink-v1-cmsis-dap/README.md

 * Reset the board with **Reset** switch.
 There is no need to power cycle the board.
 * Board should now get detected as USB HID device, cross check this in Device manager.

-## Pending Stuff

-* JTAG interface of the debug unit is not yet tested as all the Cortex-M boards I have are designed with SWD debug port.
-However JTAG interface is completely implemented in firmware.
-* SWO Trace capture is not yet implemented.
-* **USB VID/PID** not yet assigned.
-Currently the assigned [test vid/pid: 1209/0001](http://pid.codes)
-can be used only for private testing.

 ## Validate Debug Unit

 * CMSIS DAP Firmware Validation project is in